Newtek and the Video Toaster

 We also had a “spokesmodel” named Kiki Stockhammer that could demo better than anyone I’d ever seen…and she drew crowds of men at all the video related events.
 I’ve lost track of her and wonder about her some times.

 Driving toward a tipping point that would either make us a great company or a small cool one only, we had a strategic planning session out at Pajaro Dunes on Monterey Bay in California.
 Its claim-to-fame was the volume of Silicon Valley companies that had had sessions like it there (including Steve Jobs and the Macintosh team).
-Brad Carvey (Dana Carvey’s brother) was my roommate in our rented house with 8 bedrooms — as he’d been the key hardware design engineer on the Video Toaster — and was just a great and really smart guy.
+Brad Carvey (the brother of comedian Dana Carvey) was my roommate in our rented house with 8 bedrooms — as he’d been the key hardware design engineer on the Video Toaster — and was just a great and really smart guy.
 I recall spending hours talking with him one night…and ultimately I fell asleep listening to the crash of the waves from the Bay.